Leadership

 His work has been cited by the Assistant to the President for Homeland Security and Counterterrorism, the White House Press Secretary, The New York Times, the Associated Press, CNN, ABC News, Fox News, NPR, The Wall Street Journal and USA Today.
 He holds a Bachelor of Science degree in Mechanical Engineering (Aerospace) from the United States Military Academy and a Master in Public Affairs and a PhD from Princeton University’s Woodrow Wilson School of Public and International Affairs.
 He is a permanent member of the Council on Foreign Relations.

-John W. Spencer currently serves as the Chair of Urban Warfare Studies where he leads all research relating to understanding the many facets of urban warfare.
+John Spencer currently serves as the Chair of War Studies where he leads all research relating to understanding the many facets of war and warfare.

 He holds a Master of Policy Management from Georgetown University.